-To become a Call-out Qualified (CQ) ASRC member, the applicant must meet the following requirements:
+To become Call-Out Qualified (CQ), the applicant must meet, at a minimum, the following requirements:

-- 1. Be an Active Member of the ASRC, as specified by the ASRC Bylaws; - 2.
+- 1. Be, at least, a Probationary Member of a Certified ASRC Group; - 2.
 Participate satisfactorily in an ASRC or Group training or trainings covering: the role of the CQ, ASRC policies and procedures, personal equipment, short-term survival, search tactics, and personal safety; - 3.
 Participate satisfactorily in a minimum of one ASRC or Group practical field training or exercise; - 4.
-Meet ASRC minimum equipment requirements as set forth in the ASRC Operations Manual; and - 5.
-Demonstrate the ability to function as an effective member of a field team on an uncomplicated task, as judged by the Group Training Officer. - 6.
+Demonstrate the ability to function as an effective member of a field team on an uncomplicated task, as judged by the Group Training Officer; - 5.
 Have successfully completed the following FEMA Courses: - a.
 IS-100, Introduction to Incident Command System - b.
 IS-700, National Incident Management System (NIMS), An Introduction

-B. Equipment Requirements for Certification
+C. Equipment Requirements for Qualification

-To become a Call-out Qualified (CQ) ASRC member, the application must demonstrate possession of the following personal equipment.
+To become Call-Out Qualified (CQ), the applicant must demonstrate, at a minimum, possession of the following personal equipment.

-- 1. Appropriate clothes and footgear for both fair and foul weather;

-- 2. Water container of one or two liter capacity;

-- 3. Day pack;

-- 4. Five large, heavy-duty plastic trash bags;

-- 5. Food for 48 hours;

-- 6. Headlamp (or hands-free flashlight) and second light source;

-- 7. Lighter, matches and candle, or equivalent fire source;

-- 8. Knife;

-- 9. Compass;

-- 10. Personal First Aid Kit;

-- 11. Waterproof pen/pencil and paper;

-- 12. Whistle; and

-- 13. Two pairs plastic or vinyl examination gloves.
+- 1. Appropriate clothes and footgear for both fair and foul weather; - 2.
+Water container of at least one liter capacity; - 3.
+Day pack; - 4.
+Five large, heavy-duty plastic trash bags; - 5.
+Food for 48 hours; - 6.
+Headlamp (or hands-free flashlight) and second light source; - 7.
+Lighter, matches and candle, or equivalent fire source; - 8.
+Knife: - 9.
+Compass; - 10.
+Personal First Aid Kit; - 11.
+Waterproof pen/pencil and paper; - 12.
+Whistle: - 13.
+Two pairs of plastic or vinyl examination gloves; - 14.
+Webbing, 1 inch tubular, climbing-grade nylon, adequate in length for use as an ASRC seat harness.